 Northeastern State University provides educational programming in regards to the prevention of domestic violence, dating violence stalking, and sexual violence through the Violence Prevention Coordinator.
 Northeastern State University prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking, as defined in the "Definitions" section.
-Northeastern State University further prohibits the crimes of domestic violence, sexual assault, and stalking, as defined under Oklahoma law, set forth in the attached Appendix B. More information on these issues and Northeastern State University's efforts to combat sexual violence, contact any of the individuals or departments listed below.
+Northeastern State University further prohibits the crimes of domestic violence, sexual assault, and stalking, as defined under Oklahoma law, set forth in the attached Appendix B. Northeastern State University will provide safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than such individual.
+More information on these issues and Northeastern State University's efforts to combat sexual violence, contact any of the individuals or departments listed below.

 Name Title Contact Information

-Michelle Raborn Violence Prevention Grant 918.444.2120
+Nikki Murray Violence Prevention Grant 918.444.2266

 Coordinator violence_prevention@nsuok.edu

 Dr. Sheila Self Dean of Students 918.444.2120

 selfsj@nsuok.edu

-James Bell Captain, NSU Police 918.444.2468
+James Bell Director of Public Safety, Chief 918.444.2468

-Department bell02@nsuok.edu
+of Police bell02@nsuok.edu